samsquire/multiversion-concurrency-control/README.md

 This is another parallel multithreaded actor model.
 Run `Actor2.java` to run it.
 I get around 1.1 billion requests per second with this model.

 This program allocates all 10 million messages in advance and communicates them with lists of lists which avoid the parallel iterator problem.

+Main.java creates messages as it goes, it reaches 100 million requests per second.

+There is another version which creates messages in separate thread and this gets 61 million requests per second.

 # Parallel Interpreter